meerzoheb/blog/content/en/blog/cloud_deployment_models.md

 ---

 ## Introduction:
 Cloud computing offers businesses a range of deployment models to choose from, each with its own benefits and considerations.
-In this blog post, we'll introduce you to the three main cloud deployment models: Public, Private, and Hybrid Cloud, and explain their differences and applications.
+In this blog post, I'll introduce you to the three main cloud deployment models: Public, Private, and Hybrid Cloud, and explain their differences and applications.

 ### [What is Public Cloud?](https://cloudworld.devopszoheb.com/blog/public_cloud/)